Gikkman/auto-modulate/README.md

 `npm run build` - Will build a Windows executable

 # Example
-Clone the repo and run the install and run commands, or download the latest release zip from the [Releases page](https://github.com/Gikkman/auto-modulate/releases/latest), extract it and run the executable to see the program in action.
+Download the latest release zip from the [Releases page](https://github.com/Gikkman/auto-modulate/releases/latest), extract it and run the executable to see the program in action.
 It'll take all images in the `test_input` directory and apply the modulations outlined in the `auto-modulate.properties` file to them.
 The results are outputted into a folder named `test_output`, retaining the folder and file structure of the input.

+The folder `sharp` in the release archive contains the necessary binaries for the [SharpJS](https://sharp.pixelplumbing.com) image manipulation library to work.

 Input images are taken from these locations:
 * https://pixabay.com/sv/illustrations/monstera-fabrik-l%c3%a4mnar-natur-5516509/